HackYourFutureBelgium/curriculum/modules/data-modeling.md

 By the end of this module you will build a RESTful API using SQLite & Express.

-By using SQL and a database management system (SQLite) to model and access your application's data instead of reading & writing directly to the file system, your applications can provide more interesting user experiences while becoming less likely to crash.
+By using SQL and a database management system (Sequelize + SQLite) to model and access your application's data instead of reading & writing directly to the file system, your applications can provide more interesting user experiences while becoming less likely to crash.

 ## Tech Stack

 What's new in this module?

 * SQLite
-* commander.js
+* Sequelize

 ## New Frontiers